-AV ESV LSV 4 But the LORD sent out a great wind into the sea, and there was a mighty tempest in the sea, so that the ship was like to be broken.
-4 But the LORD hurled a great wind upon the sea, and there was a mighty tempest on the sea, so that the ship threatened to break up.
-4 But Yahweh hurled a great wind on the sea, and there was a great storm on the sea so that the ship gave thought to breaking apart.
+ΑV ESV LSV 4 But the LORD sent out a 4 But the LORD hurled a 4 But Yahweh hurled a great wind into the sea, and great wind upon the sea, and great wind on the sea, and there was a mighty tempest in there was a mighty tempest there was a great storm on the sea, so that the ship was on the sea, so that the ship the sea so that the ship like to be broken. threatened to break up. gave thought to breaking apart.